ArtPoon/slides/markdown/mimm4750g-l2.md

 | 1   | Fry       | Philip J.   | 2              |
 | 2   | Leela     | Turanga     | 1              |
 | 3   | Rodriguez | Bender Bending | 2           |

-* Can you add another row to this table?

 ---